"God, Home, and Country"

-The Catawba Chapter, National Society of the Daughters of the American Revolution (NSDAR), is the sixth chapter in the state to be organized.
-The name, Catawba, was adopted in recognition of friendly services rendered to the white settlers by the Catawba Indians.
+The Catawba Chapter, National Society of the Daughters of the American Revolution (NSDAR), was the sixth chapter in the state to be organized.
+The name Catawba was adopted in recognition of friendly services rendered to the white settlers by the Catawba Indians.

 Our meetings are educational, helpful, and fun.
 Contact us if you are interested in receiving a personal invitation to our next meeting.

 Ancestors of the Catawba Chapter

 |Please note that the information below does not constitute proof of lineage and cannot be used in place of a record copy.|

 Join the DAR

 The DAR gives members an opportunity for service in many areas.
 It is a way to join with others in trying to make America a better place to live.
 It offers the opportunity to work with the youth of this country through the educational programs.
 The DAR encourages citizens to become active in the community, to assist with historic preservation, and to help preserve documents and records of the past.
 It offers an opportunity to meet people with similar interests, develop friendships, and to join others who cherish the priceless heritage enjoyed by all, while promoting the ideals of patriotism and love of country.

 The DAR insignia is the property of, and is copyrighted by, the National Society of the Daughters of the American Revolution.